bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 ## Installation
 You need Google Chrome to install this plugin.
 I tested it with version 80.
 I assume that older versions will work too.
-The plugin is not yet in the Chrome Store but I am applying for it.
-Until it is accepted, you have to add the plugin from the sources.
+There are two options to install this plugin:
+### Install directly from Chrome Web Store (recommended)
+Just add the plugin in the [Chrome Web Store](https://chrome.google.com/webstore/detail/convista-sap-cpi-helper/eaddejljhdjeddibkomjfonojmcegkna).
+This is probably the easiest way.
+### Install in developer mode from sources
-If you want to install the plugin from sources, clone the repo and add the folder directly to Google Chrome
+If you know what you are doing, you can install the plugin directly from sources.
+Clone the repo and add the folder directly to Google Chrome
 >- Download or clone the repo from github.
 Unpack if necessary.
 >- In Google Chrome, Navigate to Settings – > Extensions
 >- Enable Developer Mode (slider on the top-right)
 >- Click: "Load Unpacked Extension" and select the folder with the plugin data

 ## Update
 Please replace the folder with the new version on your disk.
 After that you must delete and add the plugin in Chrome Browser.
 If you have cloned the repository, pull new data.
 Than delete and add the plugin in Chrome.
 Restart Chrome.

 ## Usage
 ### New Buttons
 If you open an Integration Flow, the plugin will automatically add a "Messages", a "Trace" and a "Info" button in the Integration-Flow-Designer.